FlatLang/Airship/README.md

     --no-replace-log-line              Do not replace the logging info output after each line --quiet, -q                        Do not print Airship log messages --flatc-runtime                    Specify the Flat compiler runtime
+    --use-links                        Use packages installed as symbolic links where possible in favor of any version defined in a flat.json file
 ```

 -----------------------------------------------------------------------------------------------